 Generally aligners are the most expensive option for them as they have the pay a high lab fee for having the case programmed (3D design and 3D plan) and the aligners made using 3D printing technology and to give you an idea they could be paying at least 1,500€ just to the lab to get your aligners made; then on top of that they’ll have to charge for their time, expertise and the fixed overheads of running the clinic (rent, monthly bills, staff etc).

 So once you get your initial consultation they’ll either try and recommend you fixed accelerated braces and tell you that you’ll get much better results or that your case isn’t suitable for invisible aligners.
 Or if they give you the option for teeth aligners you’re a more advanced case and it’ll cost an additional 500€ to 2,000€ on top of what was advertised.

 #5 Your checklist when comparing braces cost

 Here are 5 things that you need to look out for when comparing braces quotes:

 For example, with Straight Teeth Direct™ the orders are processed in Euros, so it’ll be the equivalent in your currency on the day of the transaction; you can use the currency guide on the pricing page to check today’s rate.

 In this video you’ll get answers to the 7 questions we get asked about Straight Teeth Direct™ aligner cost all the time.

-The same is valid when looking at options online for clear aligners delivered to you, do your homework and check what’s covered, if corners are cut to save cost, for example check if you have the option to share your records with your virtual dentist, if there’s ongoing supervision from an orthodontist during the entire process and if the aligners are sent all in one go or in stages like they would in a clinic.
+The same is valid when looking at options online for clear aligners delivered to you, do your homework and check what’s covered, and if corners are cut to save costs.
+For example, check if you will get a clinic consultation or free e-consultation, if you have the option to share your records with your virtual dentist, if there’s ongoing supervision from an orthodontist during the entire process, and if the aligners are sent all in one go or in stages like they would in a clinic.